fredhohman/a-viz-of-ice-and-fire/README.md

 *Summarizing Entertainment Video Using Color and Dialogue*

+> NOTE: Public link for visualization will be available by the end of the week!

 ## Directory Structure
 `vis/`: The web visualization, including code and the raw data.